ArkimCity/ArkimCity.github.io/_pages/about.md

 <h4>Intern - (2020.01 ~ 02)</h4>
 <ul>
-    <li>Supported the concept, planning, diagrams, and panel image production for the Hahngnam Gyeosan 3rd New Town masterplan competition and contributed to a 3rd-prize result.</li>
+    <li>Supported the concept, planning, diagrams, and panel image production for the Hanam Gyosan 3rd New Town masterplan competition and contributed to a 3rd-prize result.</li>
 </ul>

 <hr>